 I expected the usual crowd at Jeannie’s spacious house, and wasn’t disappointed.
 She lived there with her very cute, precocious 4-year old daughter, Heather.
 Fifty to sixty people could worship and fellowship comfortably in the large basement.
 I parked my rusty old Chevy 4-door a block away and crunched along through deep snow that was everywhere sparkling at me from the ground.

 What a sight met my eyes!
-Twelve hours earlier while driving downtown to work, I had seen the world differently.
-Roads soiled by the traffic of cars that dripped oil.
+Twelve hours earlier while driving downtown to work, I had seen the world much differently.
+Instead, roads soiled by the traffic of cars that dripped oil.
 Fast food debris discarded along curbs.
 Lawns yellowed in dormancy awaiting their green spring.
 Sidewalks cracked through neglect.
 Cigarette buts stubbed out and flicked aside.
-But, now!
-Snow covered all the ugly.
-Man’s detritus – indeed, all earth itself – lay covered.
-And it was still being covered.
+It was the world sans snow.

-Millions of snow flakes were falling gently and quickly past the bright outdoor lights that lit up the yard.
+Millions of big snowflakes fell gently and quickly past the bright outdoor lights that lit up the backyard.
 They glittered and twinkled like I imagine the wings of angels will sparkle with colors when I see them.

-I too now gazed in rapture.
+I too now gazed rapt.
 This was another world.
 Not just covered but adorned.

 “Beautiful, isn’t it?”
 I whispered.